 Brett Kavanaugh (2018–Present)

 Like Judge Clarence Thomas, Justice Brett Kavanaugh went through a contentious confirmation hearing when psychology professor Dr. Christine Blasey Ford came forth with allegations that he sexually assaulted her when they were younger.
 Kavanaugh was later confirmed in October 2018 to give the high court a conservative majority for the first time in decades.
 In the past, he has clerked for former Justice Anthony Kennedy, helped write the Starr Report that detailed the grounds for President Bill Clinton’s impeachment, and served in the U.S. Court of Appeals on the DC Circuit despite many senators considering him too partisan.

 Amy Coney Barrett (2020–Present)

-The nomination and subsequent confirmation process of Justice Amy Coney Barrett has also been a controversial one, mainly due to the timing of it.
-After Justice Ruth Bader Ginsburg died in September 2020, President Donald Trump quickly moved to nominate a replacement to the Supreme Court.
-He was met with opposition from Senate Democrats because of how close the 2020 presidential election was—and how the Senate Republicans did not allow Obama’s Supreme Court justice pick to get confirmed when a similar situation happened four years prior.
-Barrett, a 48-year-old mother of seven who clerked for former Justice Antonin Scalia, is one of the youngest justices to ever be appointed to the high court, and will be one of the most conservative voices on it.
-Those who oppose her confirmation worry that her religion and her views could negatively affect upcoming cases about abortion rights, LGBTQ+ rights, and the Affordable Care Act.
+The nomination and subsequent confirmation process of Justice Amy Coney Barrett was highly controversial, mainly due to the timing of it.
+Following Justice Ruth Bader Ginsburg’s death in September 2020, President Donald Trump moved quickly to nominate her replacement.
+He was met with opposition from senate Democrats because of how close the 2020 presidential election was—and how the Senate Republicans did not allow Obama’s Supreme Court justice pick to get confirmed when a similar situation happened four years prior.

 You may also like: Famous declassified government secrets